 Bitcoin is a universal currency.
 There are no currency conversions or transaction fees associated with using bitcoin in another country.
 All you need to do is buy the cryptocurrency and have your wallet ready.
 If you are in Canada, there are several reputable exchanges where you can buy bitcoin Canada – CryptoVantage, for example, curates and reviews the best of them so you don’t have to dig into the details yourself.

 It is quite common for credit cards to be frozen when making a payment.
 This happens for various reasons such as simply being in a different country or suspicious activity on your account.
 Additionally, the card can be cancelled which would complicate things further.
 Bitcoin accounts cannot be frozen, so you can keep using yours without worrying.

 Credit cards offer rewards on all qualifying purchases.
 These rewards can come in handy when you need to experience new locations such as restaurants and movie theatres.
 You can also use your rewards to finance future travels.
 Bitcoin does not have these rewards and you only get what you pay for.

 Because of how prevalent credit card fraud is, card providers, merchants and banks have taken measures to protect you from fraud.
 Many businesses and card providers will also return your money if you can prove there were unauthorised charges on your credit card.
-Bitcoin does not have any of these protections and there is no recourse when your bitcoin is stolen when the exchange you use is hacked.
+Oil Profit app states that Bitcoin does not have any of these protections and there is no recourse when your bitcoin is stolen when the exchange you use is hacked.